Zoya site icon

 Is Zoya halal?+

 Zoya lists Shariah certification or screening documentation.
-Readers should still review the current methodology, covered assets, and any purification guidance before investing.
+Check the current methodology, covered assets, and any purification guidance before investing.

 What is Zoya best for?+